BigBigDoudou/dirty_seed/README.md

 ## Next features

+* Seed instance by batch to increase performances
 * Add a configuration system to define how to seed: number of instances, models to skip, default values, etc.
 * Assign values for more data types (json, array, etc.).
 * Detect more "special" attributes to ignore.